eugenesvk/bypass-paywalls-chrome-clean/README.md

 If you want to permanently install the latest [master ZIP-file from GitLab](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/archive/master/bypass-paywalls-firefox-clean-master.zip) (with post-release fixes) use a Firefox browser which allows using unsigned add-ons like Firefox Developer Portable (go to about:config and set xpinstall.signatures.required to false) or LibreWolf (for both no automatic updates of add-on).\
 Or load a temporary add-on in regular Firefox (go to about:debugging#/runtime/this-firefox & load manifest.json from unpacked (master-zip) folder.

 By default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
-You can also just request permissions for the custom sites you added yourself (or click *clear cookies* (BPC-icon) to ask for permission for current site).\
+You can also just request host permissions for the custom sites you added yourself (or click *clear cookies* (BPC-icon) to ask for permission for current site).\
 You can also install the custom add-on version (with host permissions for all sites).

 ### Update
 Add-on will automatically update or you can do a manual check for updates (in about:addons).\
 Either way you have to allow host permissions for newly supported sites (else no update will be installed).\
 You can also check for update of site rules at startup (opt-in); only available until about 10 days after fix-release.\
-For new sites you also have to opt-in to custom sites/request permissions for new domains (or wait for new release).
+For new sites you also have to opt-in to custom sites/request host permissions for new domains (or wait for new release).

 ### Android
 Add-on was removed by Mozilla from [add-on store (AMO)](https://addons.mozilla.org).\